vathxra/Responsive-Design/README.md

 # Responsive-Design
-Test - applying responsive design on flexbox
+Test - applying responsive design on grid and flexbox